-After this clear and decided expression of the views of the Government, which so entirely accord with those of the Company, I sincerely trust that the Government will, as far as possible, carry out the suggestions contained in my letter of the 6th September last, which was most favourably commented on in Parliament, except that two of the four conditions may now be considered as completed by the intended appointment of a Colonial Engineer-in-Chief, and by the full completion and use of the extension of the Main Line into Launceston.
+After this clear and decided expression of the views of the Government, which so entirely accord with those of the Company, I sincerely trust that the Government, which so enhery accord with those of the Company, I sincerely trust that the Government will, as far as possible, carry out the suggestions contained in my letter of the 6th September last, which was most favour-ably commented on in Parliament, except that two of the four conditions may now be considered as completed by the intended appointment of a Colonial Engineer-in-Chief, and by the full completion and use of the extension of the Main Line into Launceston.

-I was informed by the last mail that the proposal made to you had been most favourably received by the Company and the Bondholders in England; and consequently there needs only the approval of the Government to make a speedy, final, and satisfactory adjustment of every matter in dispute.
+I was informed by the last mail that the proposal made to you had been most favourably received by the Company and the Bondholders in England ; and consequently there needs only the approval of the Government to make a speedy, final, and satisfactory adjustment of every matter in dispute.